netgen-layouts/layouts-docs/cookbook/using_themes.rst

 .. tip::

-    If you're using eZ Platform, currently used design can be siteaccess aware, meaning, you can use configuration similar to this to specify different designs for different siteaccesses or siteaccess groups:
+    If you're using Ibexa CMS, currently used design can be siteaccess aware, meaning, you can use configuration similar to this to specify different designs for different siteaccesses or siteaccess groups: